luanfs/luanfs.github.io/_pages/about.md

 ---

-I hold a Ph.D. in Applied Mathematics, earned in May 2024, from the [Institute of Mathematics and Statistics](https://www.ime.usp.br/) at the [University of São Paulo](https://www.usp.br), under the supervision of Dr. [Pedro Peixoto](https://www.ime.usp.br/~pedrosp/).
+I hold a Ph.D. in Applied Mathematics, earned in May 2024, from the [Institute of Mathematics and Statistics](https://www.ime.usp.br/) at the [University of São Paulo](https://www.usp.br), under the supervision of [Pedro Peixoto](https://www.ime.usp.br/~pedrosp/).